 Crown Street, Wollongong, 2500

-Need a website that can fulfil your goals and your target audience's needs?
+Need a website that can fulfil your goals and your target audience’s needs?
 Love My Online Marketing provides NDIS website design services tailored to the specific needs of your business.
-With nearly a decade of experience, we have helped many NDIS providers and non-providers streamline their processes, increase customer loyalty, and maximise their online presence among search engines.
+With over a decade of experience, we have helped many NDIS providers and non-providers in Australia streamline their processes, promote NDIS services, increase customer loyalty, and maximise their online search presence among search engines.

-If you're a provider working with the National Disability Insurance Scheme (NDIS), it's important that you use the correct logo when promoting your services.
-However, if you are a non-provider offering advocacy and support to NDIS participants, it's important to understand the limitations regarding logo usage.
+If you’re a provider working with the National Disability Insurance Scheme (NDIS) with an NDIS registration it’s important that you use the correct logo when promoting your services.
+If you are a un-registered NDIS provider it’s even more important to understand the limitations on logo usage.

-This guide will explain the different guidelines when for promoting NDIS as well as logo options available to providers (both registered and unregistered) and how to use them correctly.
-We will also include the entities and organisations who are prohibited from using the logo.
+This guide will be a great resource explaining the different guidelines for promoting NDIS as well as logo options available to providers (both registered and unregistered) and how to use them correctly to identify and acknowledge you work wiht NDIS participants on your website and marketing materials.

 NDIS logo

-The NDIS logo is a symbol that represents the National Disability Insurance Scheme.
-It is characterised by the white NDIS initials with a green dot on the letter i, surrounded by a purple background.
+The NDIS logo is a symbol that represents the National Disability Insurance Scheme in Australia.
+It is characterised by a colour scheme that includes the white NDIS initials with a green dot on the letter i, surrounded by a purple background, forming a distinct visual identity.

-The logo and acronym are both registered trademarks in the name of the NDIA.
-This means you can't use them unless the NDIA gives you permission.
-NDIS acronym cannot be used in a business or domain name as well.
+The NDIS logo and acronym are both registered trademarks in the name of the NDIA.
+This means you can’t use them unless the NDIA gives you permission.
+The NDIA has established specific branding guidelines that outline who can use the NDIS logo and under what circumstances.
+The NDIS acronym cannot be used in a business or domain name as well.

 Use by partners

-The Agency maintains official contracts with our Community Partners, which includes local area coordinators and early childhood partners.
-These contracts outline co-branding protocols.
-You can access the PITC Communication Guidelines through our partner relationship managers.
+The Agency maintains official contracts with our Community Partners, which include local area coordinators and early childhood providers.
+These contracts outline co-branded guidelines and protocols.
+You can access the PITC Communication Guidelines through NDIA partner relationship managers.

 Use by connectors

-Connectors have the privilege to include a modified version of the NDIS logo on appropriate resources, including brochures, fact sheets, digital materials, and promotional items.
+Connectors have the privilege of including a modified version of the NDIS logo on appropriate resources, such as brochures, fact sheets, digital materials, and promotional items.

-Who is not allowed to use the logo?
+Who is not allowed to use the NDIS logo?

-Non-providers are generally not allowed to use the NDIS logo without permission from the National Disability Insurance Agency (NDIA).
+You are not allowed to use the NDIS logo without permission from the National Disability Insurance Agency (NDIA), as unauthorised use is strictly prohibited.
 The NDIS logo and acronym are registered trademarks owned by the NDIA, and authorised providers who have obtained the necessary permissions are the only ones allowed to use it.

 Non-Providers include: